heyitsyosh/42_philosophers/README.md

 ## Set-up:
 First, enter directory of choice with `cd philosophers/philo` or `cd philosophers/philo_bonus`.
-Then use any makefile command.
+Then use any Makefile command.

 #### Makefile Commands:
 ```C